Robbie-Campbell/school-system/README.md

 # school-system
 ##### :construction: making a school system for teachers, students and admin :construction:

-This is another project i am taking on to try and solidify my java knowledge, the idea is to have a school system where users can create new accounts, store their information to a database, update their information and have administrative priviledges based on their role.
+The concept of this project is to have a school system where users can create new accounts, store their information to a database, update their information and have administrative priviledges based on their role.

 ![image](https://user-images.githubusercontent.com/56073739/96710060-6f199580-1393-11eb-8de4-1cafa9fec11a.png)